-Natsuki is a third-year doctoral student in Developmental Psychology at UCLA.
+Natsuki is a fourth-year doctoral student in Developmental Psychology at UCLA.
 She received her B.A. in Psychology and Gender Studies in 2010 from Indiana University.
 Her research generally examines language and conceptual learning in children and students.
 In the Baby Lab, her research focuses on how students' looking behaviors relate to their math learning.

 Tawny is a second-year graduate student in the Developmental Psychology program at UCLA.
 She received her bachelor's degree in Psychology in 2011 from UC Berkeley.
 Prior to UCLA, she completed a research fellowship in developmental neuroscience at the Marcus Autism Center and used eye-tracking methods to investigate visual social attention in children with autism spectrum disorders.
 Tawny's research at UCLA will focus on her interest in how early visual behaviors support social and cognitive development.

 3291 Franz Hall Box 951563